michaelpetersubc/cetc/2020/conference_program.md

 ----

 ## May 8th
-All listed times are in Pacific Standard Time zone (PST).
+All listed times are in Pacific Standard Time zone (PDT).

 ### Opening remarks: 6:50am - 7am